-The regulation at 29 CFR Section 1614.106 provides that a complaint may be amended to add issues or claims that are like or related to claims raised in the complaint prior to completion of the investigation.
-Like or related claims are those which add to or clarify the original claims and/or which could have been reasonably expected to grow out of the investigation of the original claims.
+The regulation at 29 CFR Section 1614.106 provides that a complaint may be amended to add issues or claims that are like or related to claims pending the EEO investigation or EEOC hearing.
+Like or related claims are those which add to or clarify the original claims and/or which could have been reasonably expected to grow out of the original claims.

-You can amend your charge or file a new charge, if valid and timely, at any time before the Report of Investigation (see Formal Complaint Process) is issued, or after your case is accepted by EEOC for a hearing before an administrative judge (see EEOC Hearing).
+You can amend your charge or file a new charge, if valid and timely, at any time before the Report of Investigation (see Formal Complaint Process) is issued, or after your case is accepted by EEOC for a hearing to be heard by an administrative judge (see EEOC Hearing).
 Whenever you file, amended complaints must be filed within 45 days of occurrence of the events which you are claiming as discriminatory or retaliatory in your amended complaint.

 In either way, as already stated, the amended complaint must be filed within 45 days of the occurrence of the incident you are claiming as discriminatory and/or retaliatory in the amended complaint.

 You may add "bases" at any time, beyond the 45 day jurisdictional time limits--even during the EEO investigation or even later during the EEOC hearing (if you requested and one is granted).
 For example, you can add "sex" to your race or age claim at any time beyond the 45 days of the incident which you originally claimed as discriminatory.
 Of course, you cannot add any new incidents of discrimination/retaliation after 45 days of occurrence.
 See "issues" and "bases" under How To Write Complaint to understand the important distinction between the two.

 Amendment to the existing complaint or amended complaint should be sent to Agency's EEO Director, not to the EEO counselor.